BLOCKvIO/ios-sdk/README.md

 ## Configuration

-Within the `AppDelegate` be sure to set your App ID and the desired server environment, e.g. `.development`.
+Within the `AppDelegate` be sure to set your App ID and the desired server environment, e.g. `.production`.

 ```Swift
 class AppDelegate: UIResponder, UIApplicationDelegate {